jamesmunns/office-hours/README.md

 Check out the [stream on Youtube](https://www.youtube.com/channel/UCb48C4qqcXQpRugPbdwigZQ)!

+I also usually hang out in the [Rust Embedded Matrix Chat](https://matrix.to/#/#rust-embedded:matrix.org), feel free to comment there or in the YouTube chat for each stream (I'm @jamesmunns:matrix.org on Matrix).

 ## Schedule

 Right now I'm planning on streaming a couple days a week.
 I'll update this as I figure out what the cadence should be.